 This dog can weigh as much as 75 pounds and stands tall at 27 inches.

 The Pointer has the perfect body for running.
 They are a dog that is always alert, smart, and ready to take on any task.

 The Pointer has its earliest origin in Germany but has more recently been associated with the United States.
 Their body is agile for motion while on the move.

 They have a short, smooth coat, shiny from a distance but oily to the touch.
 Their bodies are finished with a rod-shaped tail.
 The dog stands at heights up to 25 inches.
 The Pointer weighs up to 60 pounds.

-Pointers make excellent family companions but do need plenty of exercise.
+Pointers make excellent family companions but do need plenty of exercises.
 They are best suited for open fields where they have plenty of freedom to run about.

 Polish Lowland Sheepdog

 The Polish Lowland Sheepdog is a well-rounded herding dog from Poland, known across the world.
 This dog is sometimes referred to as PON.
 They are also known by the initials “PON,” which is derived from the words “Polski Owczarek Nizinny.”